grafana/grafana/docs/sources/panels/queries.md

 ## Query syntax

-Every data source has a different query language and syntax to ask for the data.
+Data sources have different query languages and syntaxes to ask for the data.
 Here are two query examples:

 **PostgreSQL**